Muhiuddin-Dewan/ECSwithTerraform/README.md

 # ECSwithTerraform
-ECS Cluster, Service and task creation using Terraform.
-One microservice(frontend) deployment using terraform.
+- ECS Cluster, Service and task creation using Terraform.

+- By this template any one can deploy One microservice

+# AWS resources

+- VPC, Subnet, Internet Gateway, Route Table, IAM, Security Group, docker image, ECS[Cluster, Service, task]